LoLei/ircbot/README.md

 Tested with [irc.snoonet.org](https://snoonet.org/)

 ## Usage
-Start it once on your server and use the commands within the IRC client.
+Start it once on your server and use the commands within your IRC client.

 ### Server
 ```